cuellarfr/Bootstrap-Illustrator/README.md

 Bootstrap-Illustrator
 =====================

-Bootstrap goodies for Adobe Illustrator.
-Includes symbols libraries and a grid template.
+Bootstrap goodies for Adobe Illustrator, symbols libraries and a grid template.

 INSTALLATION
 ------------